Sending Mail to an Offender

 Find facility addresses on the Facilities Directory.

-What You Can Send to Offenders
+What You Can Send to Inmates

-Below is a short list of items you can and cannot send to an offender.
+Below is a short list of items you can and cannot send to an inmate.
 If you have any questions about whether or not an item you want to send is approved, please contact the facility directly.

 Mail Accepted